What is a 404 not found error (page not found)?

 So the answer is yes: better solve the 404 errors that your website is generating or have controlled why they exist and you have them.

 How do I know if I have broken links or 404 errors on my website?

-Very easy, there are many tools that allow you to analyze your website and find those internal links that are broken and carry a 404 error.
-You can use a paid tool that allows you to make a complete On-Page Analysis of your entire website and informs you of the possible problems you have, including this type of errors.
+Very easy.
+There are many tools that help to analyze your website and find those broken internal links leading to 404 error.
+Assuredly, you can use paid tools as well.
+They allow you to make a complete On-Page Analysis of your entire website and informs you of the possible problems you have, including this type of errors.

-But if you do not want to pay a tool for it and you do not want to hire an SEO, you can use tools such as Screaming Frog (it allows you to analyze 500 URLs of your website in its free version) will give you information about the possible broken links you have on your website.
+What if I am not willing to pay a tool for it?
+And I don’t want to hire an SEO marketing agency either?
+In that case, you can use tools such as Screaming Frog (it allows you to analyze 500 URLs of your website in its free version) which gives you information about the possible broken links you have on your website.

 Obviously, you should not leave behind Google Search Console (former Google Webmaster Tools).
 Google Search Console is a free Google tool that allows you to see crawling errors on your website.
 In that section, you can find 404 errors that Google has detected on your website.